koush/koush.com/_posts/one-review.md

 #### Camera

 The camera image quality has been hit or miss for me.
 Videos come out great, but photos seem to be inconsistent (color issues, not sure).
 I haven't ruled out user error yet.
-But my iPhone, on average, better photos.
+But taking shots with my iPhone, on average, results in better photos.
 But the images that do come out well, look incredible.
 I've shared an [album](https://plus.google.com/photos/103583939320326217147/albums/5870258963803543697) on Google+ with a bunch of my HTC One photos.

 ##### Carrier Bloat